Structure

 - Scope of the token:

-is needed for accessing a private repo.- Travis Downs in his blog post wrote that
+public_repois enough if the site repo is public, otherwiserepois needed for accessing a private repo.- Travis Downs in his blog post wrote that

-is necessary: so far I don’t see the reason for that. - Ujjwal Verma noted to use
+useris necessary: so far I don’t see the reason for that. - Ujjwal Verma noted to use

-is on).
+admin:repo_hook: the returned error code would beGITHUB_CREATING_PRwhich means that GitHub could not create a PR with this scope (whenmoderationis on).
 Or maybe he used a GitHub app instead of a token?

 - Travis Downs in his blog post wrote that